tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:DataQualityNeed](https://rs.tdwg.org/bdqffdq/terms/DataQualityNeed)
 - Preferred Label: Data Quality Need
-- Definition: A data quality need concept that expresses what assertions may be made about data with respect to fitness for use.
+- Definition: A NeedConcept that expresses what Assertions may be made about data with respect to fitness for use.
 - SubClass Of: NeedConcept
 - Comments: Subtypes of DataQualityNeed are the Test Types.
-Data Quality Need appoximates the informal concept of Test as used in BDQ Core.
+DataQualityNeed appoximates the informal concept of a Test as used in BDQ Core.
 - View in: [term-list](../list/bdqffdq/index.md#DataQualityNeed)

 ********************